iJerson/daily-words-angular-monorepo/README.md

 # DailyWords

 ✨ Daily Words application is a simple dictionary application you can use to search words.
-It is built with Angular v18 using standalone component and implements Atomic Design Mythodology on designing shared components.
+It is built with Angular v18 using standalone component and implements Atomic Design Methodology on designing shared components.
 It uses Event Bus pattern with Signals to communicate components actions.✨.

 [Learn more about this workspace setup and its capabilities](https://nx.dev/getting-started/tutorials/angular-monorepo-tutorial?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) or run `npx nx graph` to visually explore what was created.
 Now, let's get you up to speed!